Our biggest takeaways from Barbie Ferreira’s character on HBO’s hit series.

-HBO’s “Euphoria,” which completed its first season last night, is on the surface a show about teenage addiction and mental health.
+HBO’s “Euphoria,” is on the surface a show about teenage addiction and mental health.
 But in addition to the many moments of darkness, there is the constant exploration of identity, expression, and individuality.
 One of the greatest examples of this is the character played by plus-size model Barbie Ferreira.
 (Caution: spoilers ahead!)

 What’s remarkable about Kat Hernandez, Barbie’s character, is that unlike so many other portrayals of plus-size women in media, her weight is not the sole focus of her story.
-While she begins the season with insecurity because of her peers’ comments about her size, by the end, she’s found a way to feel sexy and confident in her body.
+While the character initially struggles with insecurity because of her peers’ comments about her size, by the end, she’s found a way to feel sexy and confident in her body.
 Kat is a complicated, messy, unapologetic character who is on a path to find herself.

 When we first meet Kat, she’s the quiet, mild-mannered friend in a group ruled by straight-size popular teens.
 Then, when a video goes viral with Kat in a very compromising position with a boy from another school, she realizes that within her lies a power waiting to be unlocked.
 After investing in a new wardrobe and taking on a secret part-time job as a cam girl, Kat’s embracing of her sexuality leads to a newly discovered self-confidence.